Tsiri/RHEIA/docs/_build/html/_sources/stochastic design space.rst.txt

 In summary, a :file:`stochastic_space` file corresponding to the illustrative :file:`design_space` example file in :ref:`lab:ssexampleds` might look like this::

 	par_1        relative Gaussian 0.5
-	par_2        absolute uniform  1
+	par_2        absolute Uniform  1
-	design_var_2 relative uniform  0.1
+	design_var_2 relative Uniform  0.1

 Where the model parameter `par_3` and design variable `design_var_1` are considered deterministic, `par_1` is characterized by a Gaussian distribution with a relative standard deviation of 0.5 (i.e. :math:`\mathcal{N}(4,2)`),
-`par_2` is characterized by a uniform distribution with an absolute deviation of 1 (i.e. :math:`\mathcal{U}(1.5,3.5)`) and
+`par_2` is characterized by a Uniform distribution with an absolute deviation of 1 (i.e. :math:`\mathcal{U}(1.5,3.5)`) and
-`design_var_2` is characterized by a uniform distribution with a relative deviation of 0.1.
-For `design_var_2`, the actual uniform distribution depends on the mean value selected by the optimizer for each evaluated design.
+`design_var_2` is characterized by a Uniform distribution with a relative deviation of 0.1.
+For `design_var_2`, the actual Uniform distribution depends on the mean value selected by the optimizer for each evaluated design.